SKB-CGN/ioBroker.energiefluss-erweitert/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**
+- Added: Lacy loading for Object-Browser.
+The Object-Browser will not be loaded on configuration start.
+It will load necessary objects on request, to not block UI anymore
+- Added: Support for line-breaks inside Text or Datasource elements.
+Line break can be done via <br> or \n. (#10)
+- Added: Overrides can now handle 'text', 'unit', 'append' and 'prepend' values to be replaced
+- FIX: Convert Value to positiv was not working.
+If value is positiv, it was displayed as negative
+- FIX: After waking up displaying device (phone/tablet) from standby, datasources were not refreshed anymore (#99)
+- FIX: If shadow color was entered in hex instead of rgb(a) it was not saved correctly (#90)
+- FIX: Alias values without acknowledge were not updating (#96)
+- FIX: Border-Fill on element was not showing, if value has changed the sign and should be displayed in the other direction

 ### 0.0.2-alpha.23 (2023-10-25)
-- Added: Extended the value calculation from 'Calculate Value from W to kW' to: deactivated, Calculate Value from W to kW, Automatic calculation including unit (W, kW)
+- Added: Extended the value calculation 'Calculate Value from W to kW' to: deactivated, Calculate Value from W to kW, Automatic calculation including unit (W, kW)
 - Added: Some crash-handler if states were deleted
 - FIX: Font face was not applied if changed
-- FIX: When a state inside the "alias" environment was deleted and not removed from the workspace the adapter could crash unexpectedly
+- FIX: When a state inside the "alias" environment was deleted and not removed from the workspace, the adapter could crash unexpectedly

 ### 0.0.2-alpha.22 (2023-10-20)
 - Added: Support for boolean states to apply CSS Class, if their value is true/false